Removal instructions for the AppSection adware-type application

 Another recommendation is to be vigilant while browsing since fake and dangerous online content typically appears harmless.
 For example, intrusive ads may look ordinary and innocuous – however, they redirect users to unreliable and questionable websites (e.g., scam-promoting, adult dating, pornography, gambling, etc.).

 Should you keep encountering advertisements/redirects of this kind, inspect the system and immediately remove all dubious applications and browser extensions/plug-ins.
-If your computer is already infected with AppSection, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate this adware.
+If your computer is already infected with AppSection, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this adware.

 Pop-up window displayed once AppSection adware's installation is over: